-We believe that making the committment to show up is the one thing that contributes to student success at Anderson.
-Students and families that value getting to school, arrive on time and ready to learn every day are more likely to be on grade level in reading and math, attain better grades, learn and retain content knowledge and stay on track to graduate college and/or career ready in high school.
-It is never too early to start preparing for graduation.
-Your flight plan to success starts at Anderson.
+We believe that making the commitment to show up is the most important contribution to student success at Anderson.
+Students that arrive to school on time and ready to learn every day are more likely to be on grade level in reading and math, attain better grades, learn and retain content knowledge and stay on track to graduate college and/or career ready in high school.
+It is never too early to start building habits that prepare your child for success at school and ultimately high school graduation.

 Chronic Absenteeism started being reported in 2017-2018 due to a Federal Mandate.
 Because all students who are absent for any reason who miss 10% or more of school days will be labeled Chronically Absent and students who receive instruction are not counted in Chronic Absenteeism, WCSD had to change the attendance procedure.

-- to request make-up work from the teacher on the day the student returns from an absence.
+- request make-up work from your teacher when you return from an absence.

-- to provide make-up work within 2 days to the student upon the student’s request.
+- provide make-up work within 2 days to the student upon request.

 Students have the number of days absent plus one beginning the day that the teacher provided the make-up work to complete and return the make-up work to the teacher.